YvesleCurseur/currency-converter-stats-calculator/README.md

 Web Application to Convert Currencies and Perform Calculations Statistics

-# Engineering Department Codebase Setup Guide
+## Introduction

-This guide provides step-by-step instructions for setting up the development environment for the Engineering department's codebase.
+This guide provides step-by-step instructions for setting up the development environment.
 The codebase utilizes Python with Flask for the backend and Tailwind CSS for the frontend.

 ## Prerequisites